vesper-framework/vesper/README.md

 * Services
 * GraphQL schemas defined in `.graphql` format

-GraphStack provides you following features:
+Vesper provides you following features:

 * Controllers framework for your root queries
 * Maintainable GraphQL resolvers framework with data loader out of the box